 Gettysburg (estimated population of 7,720 ) is a town in Pennsylvania.
 Gettysburg is steeped in the history of the Civil War.
 In 1761, one of these early settlers, Samuel Gettys, established a tavern in the area.
-Twenty-five years later, his son James had laid out a town of 210 lots with a central town square on the land surrounding the tavern.
+25 years later, his son James had laid out a town of 210 lots with a central town square on the land surrounding the tavern.
 It’s known for Gettysburg National Battlefield, site of a turning point in the Civil War, now part of Gettysburg National Military Park.
 51,000 union and Confederate soldiers died here in July 1863 during the three-day battle at Gettysburg, the bloodiest conflict of the Civil War.
 The park has approximately 1,328 monuments, markers and memorials.
 It includes the Gettysburg Museum and Visitor Center, displaying Civil War artifacts, and Gettysburg National Cemetery, where a memorial marks the site of Abraham Lincoln’s 1863 Gettysburg Address.
 Gettysburg is one of USA's most iconic historic destinations.
 Smithsonian Magazine named Gettysburg America's best small town to visit.

 New Hope (estimated population of 2,527 ) is a town in eastern Pennsylvania.
 It lies on rolling hills that climb from the west bank of the Delaware River about thirty-five miles north of Philadelphia.
 The decor of Parry Mansion reflects the different generations who lived there from the late 18th century onward.
 Nearby, Cintra is a distinctive 1800s mansion.
 New Hope Arts Center exhibits works by regional artists.
 Vintage trains run along the New Hope and Ivyland Railroad to nearby Lahaska.
 Delaware Canal State Park features an extended trail along the Delaware River.
 New Hope won second place in a nationwide competition for the best small town in the Northeast.
 The Best Small Town in the Northeast competition was part of USA Today's "10 Best" contest series.
 More than one hundred buildings in New Hope are over one hundred year old and many of the original buildings from the mid-1700’s have been preserved.
 Today, New Hope has the image of a tourist town with a heritage profound in its roots in theater, art and the antiques trade.